adamjgrant/emoji-game-2/README.md

 1. Each round shows an emoji equation with one part missing (shown as a question mark)
 2. Choose the correct emoji from the 9 options provided
-3. Get feedback on your answer and see your score at the end
-4. Try to get all 5 rounds correct!
+3. You have 3 tries per round
+4. After completing all rounds, you'll see your results and can share them

+## Features

+- Daily puzzles
+- Share results with friends
+- Responsive design for mobile and desktop
+- Educational rationales explaining each equation

-## Setup
+## Deployment

-### Local Development

-Simply open the `index.html` file in your browser to play the game locally.

-### Hosting on GitHub Pages

-This project is designed to work as a static site and can be easily hosted on GitHub Pages:

-1. Push this repository to GitHub
+1. Fork this repository
-2. Go to repository settings
+2. Enable GitHub Pages in your repository settings
-3. Navigate to "Pages" section
-4. Select the main branch as the source
+3. Set the source to the main branch
+4. Wait a few minutes for the site to deploy
-5. Your game will be available at `https://[your-username].github.io/emoji-game/`
+5. Your game will be available at `https://[your-username].github.io/everything-io/`

-## Game Data
+## Data Structure

 The game data is stored in JSON files in the `data/` directory.
 Each file is named by date (YYYY-MM-DD.json) and contains 5 rounds of emoji equations.